 Speak to your doctor to find out if adding a dietary supplement might be able to help mitigate certain side effects of the medication as well.

 Approximately ten percent of Americans have been diagnosed with diabetes, which affects approximately 34.2 million Americans, according to the American Diabetes Association.
-The vast majority of these patients - about 31 million - have been diagnosed with Type 2 diabetes, which is commonly associated with lifestyle factors like being overweight, maintaining a sedentary lifestyle, and eating an unhealthy diet high in carbohydrates.
+The vast majority of these patients - about 31 million - have been diagnosed with Type 2 diabetes.
 People with Type 2 diabetes produce insulin, but their bodies do not respond to the hormone.
-By contrast, Type 1 diabetes is characterized by insufficient insulin production and is not caused or influenced by lifestyle. ...
+By contrast, Type 1 diabetes is characterized by insufficient insulin production and is not caused or influenced by lifestyle.
+When addressing Type 2 diabetes, doctors often prescribe lifestyle changes, such as eating a healthy diet, losing weight, and getting more exercise, as the...

 The American Diabetes Association estimates that approximately 34.2 million Americans currently suffer from diabetes.
 Of that number, roughly 31 million of these patients have Type 2 diabetes.
 Type 1 diabetes, often called juvenile diabetes, is a condition in which patients do not produce enough insulin to meet their body’s needs, while Type 2 diabetes is often associated with lifestyle factors and is characterized by insulin resistance.
 When patients experience insulin resistance, their bodies do not respond to insulin as they should.
 Although the first step in treating Type 2 diabetes is often lifestyle changes, such as losing weight,...